WilliamLeaver/CraftyWildStore/README.md

 ## Learn More

-This site is being created for my wife Anna Leaver.
-Until the site has been depolyed you can find her work on instagram @the.craftywildflower
+This site is being created for my wife Anna Leaver. instagram @the.craftywildflower